konsumer/blog.jetboystudio.com/contents/articles/dokku/index.md

 #### notes

-*  I am using a node Dockerfile (ficusio/node-alpine:onbuild) with [browserify-middleware](https://github.com/ForbesLindesay/browserify-middleware), instead of building on deploy once with static service.
-It builds and caches on first access, so I don't really mind and it seemed simpler than getting builds working and setting up nginx static forwarding, but that would be better (more efficient, faster, etc.)
+*  I am using a node-based static server.
+A proper nginx static server would probably be better, but ths was easier to setup
 *  I used [auth0](https://auth0.com/) to provide auth for github (so people can get a list of their public keys really quickly)
 *  [Here](https://github.com/konsumer/dev) is the code.